 — Marcus Bring (@MarcusBr22) March 4, 2022

-The fact that he can still be molded into a player for all positions across the midfield will benefit both team and player.
+The fact that he can still be moulded into a player for all positions across the midfield will benefit both team and player.
 Moreover, Torre is also packed with flair so teammates will always be benefiting even during tough situations.
 His reading of the game helps his team to always find ways of scoring and Torre knows he can affect games from a variety of situations.
-He is also a set-piece specialist with Barcelona’s website calling him “natural choice for dead ball situations.”
+He is also a set-piece specialist with Barcelona’s website calling him a “natural choice for dead ball situations.”

 Torre was also being scouted by arch rivals Real Madrid last year, and was close to joining them.
 It took the intervention of director Mateu Alemany and Xavi himself to ensure that he came to Camp Nou.
 Torre has been impressed with what Barcelona are doing, especially with their teenagers, and wants to prove that he belongs there for many years.
 On the basis of the evidence so far, there’s no doubting that thought at all.